Gabrielhlc/Gabrielhlc/README.md

 <h2>Greetings!</h2>
 <p>My name is Gabriel Henrique Lopes Carvalho.
-I am a 23 years old Frontend developer and Computer Science student at the Federal University of Campina Grande.
+I am a 23 years old software developer and Computer Science student at the Federal University of Campina Grande.
 I love music and my dearest hobbies are philosophy, technology, astronomy, games and basketball.
 I'm always ready for some good conversation about whatever comes in mind!</p>

 <div align="center">
   <a href="https://github.com/Gabrielhlc">